ashraf2k23/RealTimeChat/RealTimeChat/README.md

-# Connectify - Android Messaging Application
+# RealTimeChat - Android Messaging Application

 ## Overview

-**Connectify** is a comprehensive Android messaging application designed to offer a seamless and secure communication experience.
-Built with Core Java and integrating ZEGOCLOUD for voice and video calling, Connectify provides a range of features similar to popular messaging apps like WhatsApp, but with a unique design and user experience.
+**RealTimeChat** is a comprehensive Android messaging application designed to offer a seamless and secure communication experience.
+Built with Core Java and integrating ZEGOCLOUD for voice and video calling, RealTimeChat provides a range of features similar to popular messaging apps like WhatsApp, but with a unique design and user experience.

 ## Features